cmigz/today-i-learned/flexbox/flex-basics.md

 #### Space Around

-Space around will adjust the content of the children elements automatically based on the space around them (not just between).
+`space-around` will adjust the content of the children elements automatically based on the space around them (not just between).
 Again the padding of the container and margin of the children will affect the final result of space-around.

 ```css
 .parent {